franco-ruggeri/pdf-preview.nvim/README.md

 ## Overview

-Live preview of PDF documents using browser-sync.

-Easily preview PDF documents in your browser, with automatic reloading on file changes.
-This plugin is ideal for a minimalistic LaTeX writing workflow, even remotely over SSH.
+A Neovim plugin for easily previewing PDF documents in your browser, with automatic reloading on file changes.
+This plugin is ideal for a minimalist LaTeX editing workflow, even remotely over SSH.

 <!-- TODO: add demo -->